3-manifolds/SnapPy/doc_src/installing.rst

   sage -pip install --upgrade --no-deps snappy_manifolds plink spherogram FXrays decorator snappy

-If it has trouble when compiling CyOpenGL, you are probably missing the `"gl.h" headers <installing.html#openglmesa>`_.
+If it has trouble when compiling CyOpenGL, you are probably missing the `"gl.h" headers <openglmesa>`.
 The graphical features may or may not work, depending on how Tkinter was configured within Sage, and may seem to "hang" when you try to start them.
 To deal with the latter issue type "%gui tk" at the Sage prompt; please note that doing so may break Sage's "attach" feature.

 Kitchen sink